When To See Your Pelvic Floor PT Postpartum

 Moms should not wait more than 6-weeks postpartum to start PT if possible.

-Accessing moms early postpartum allows me to train them how to properly activate their core muscles.
+Accessing moms early postpartum allows us to train them how to properly activate their core muscles.
 It also helps to ride the tidal wave of natural tissue healing, and get women strong before they realize their "mommy pouch" isn't going away on its own.

 Conclusion